Opting In: Informed Choices for Healthy Futures

 What's Changing?

-This fall, Alberta parents will need to opt in if they want their children to receive sexual health education at school.
+As of September 2025, Alberta parents need to opt in if they want their children to receive sexual health education at school.
 New provincial legislation requires all schools to implement opt-in policies for topics such as:

 • Consent